-To achieve a demerger, a distribution would normally be made by a company.
+To achieve a demerger, a company would normally make a distribution.
 The statutory provisions provide that where certain conditions are met, the distribution is an 'exempt distribution', i.e., one that is not treated as a distribution for tax purposes.